-7.2.3 Riser length verification
+7.2.4 Riser length verification

-A paraglider passes verification if riser set measurements according to section 7.1.3 yield results that correspond with those documented for that paraglider's Competition Class model size, with a tolerance of +/- 5 mm for individual risers as well as maximum accelerator travel.
+A paraglider passes verification if riser set measurements according to section 7.1.4 yield results that correspond with those documented for that paraglider's Competition Class model size, with a tolerance of +/- 5 mm for individual risers as well as maximum accelerator travel-maximum shortening of front-most riser.

-7.2.4 Maximum airspeed verification
+7.2.5 Maximum airspeed verification

-A paraglider passes verification if it passes the airspeed measurement test according to section 7.1.9.
+A paraglider passes verification if it passes the airspeed measurement test according to section 7.1.10.